DSB International School

 DSB International School, also known as Deutsche Schule Bombay, is an international school located in the city of Mumbai, India.
 It provides the National Curriculum of England and the German Curriculum of Thuringia and was established in 1961.

 Curriculum

-DSB International School follows the English National Curriculum for students aged 3 – 18 years.
-The Cambridge IGCSE is offered to students between the ages of 14 to 16 and the IB Diploma Programme caters to pre-university students between the age of 16 to 19.
+DSB International School follows the English National Curriculum for students aged 3–18 years.
+The Cambridge IGCSE is offered to students between the ages of 14 and 16 and the IB Diploma Programme caters to pre-university students between the age of 16 and 19.
 The school is partly German and offers German and French as a first language.

 The German section follows the curriculum for German Schools Abroad (Thüringen) up to the age of 14 years.
 After this point, students join the International Section to take IGCSE and IBDP, both of which are fully recognized in Germany.

 Campuses

 DSB International School has two campuses.
 In 1967, the school moved into Garden Campus in Breach Candy, which is the current Lower Primary Campus (Kindergarten through Year 4/Grade/Klasse 5).
 In 2014, the Secondary School moved into the Aurum House in Babulnath (from Year 5/Grade/Klasse 6).